Frequently Asked Questions

 Can kids participate in programs at Gilda’s Club?

 Heck yeah!
 We have programs and activities for younger members, from toddlers to teens to young adults.
-(Support groups are for adults over the age of 18.)
+(NOTE: Support groups are for adults 18 and over.)

 What is NoogieLand?

-Noogieland (named for the playful “noogies” Bill Murray gave Gilda Radner on the original Saturday Night Live) is our special program and space at the clubhouse that offers support to children 3-11 who have cancer in their families.
+Noogieland (named for the playful “noogies” featured on the original Saturday Night Live) is a special space – and program – at the clubhouse for children ages 3 to 11 who have cancer in their families.

 Do I really need to sign up for programs in advance, or can I just show up?

 Yes.
 You must always sign up in advance to ensure yourself a spot.
-To register for a class, call us at 612-227-2147, stop by the clubhouse or visit our online registration site here.
-Please also call to cancel a reservation you can no longer attend, as we often have wait lists and another member may be able to fill your spot.
+To register for a class, call us at 612-227-2147, stop by the clubhouse or visit our online registration site.
+Please also call to cancel any time you are unable to attend, as we often have wait lists.

 What is the Cancer Support Community?